Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Methods

 where the constraint set $\Gamma(Z, \upsilon, \delta)$ is given by

-where $\delta$ may be a $q$-dimensional vector if non-uniform tolerances are desired.
-To estimate $\psi$ given the true covariates $X$ and outcomes $Y$, one can use SBW to reweight the treated units to approximately equal the mean covariate value of the control units by finding $\hat{\gamma}$ solving \eqref{eqn:SBWobjective} with $\upsilon_0 = \bar{X}_0$ and $Z = X_{A=1}$ for some feasible $\delta$.
-We can then use $\hat{\gamma}$ to estimate $\psi_0^1$ and $\psi$:
+and where $\delta$ may be a $q$-dimensional vector if non-uniform tolerances are desired.
+To estimate $\psi_0$ given the true covariates $X$ and outcomes $Y$, one can use SBW to reweight the treated units to approximately equal the mean covariate value of the control units by finding $\hat{\gamma}$ solving \eqref{eqn:SBWobjective} with $\upsilon_0 = \bar{X}_0$ and $Z = X_{A=1}$ for some feasible $\delta$.
+One can then use $\hat{\gamma}$ to estimate $\psi_0^1$ and $\psi_0$:

-In the case where the potential outcomes follow the linear model specified in ~\eqref{eqn:linmod}, the bias of $\bar{Y}^1_0$ is less than or equal to $\lvert\beta_1\rvert^T\delta$, and therefore equal to zero if $\delta = 0$ \citep{zubizarreta2015stable}.
-Moreover, $\hat{\psi}_0^1$ produces the minimum variance estimator -- conditional on $X$ -- assuming that the errors in the outcome model are independent and identically distributed.
+In the case where the potential outcomes follow the linear model specified in ~\eqref{eqn:linmod}, the bias of $\hat{\psi}^1_0$ is less than or equal to $\lvert\beta_1\rvert^\top\delta$, and therefore equal to zero if $\delta = 0$ \citep{zubizarreta2015stable}.
+Moreover, $\hat{\psi}_0^1$ produces the minimum variance estimator within the constraint set - conditional on $X$ - assuming that the errors in the outcome model are independent and identically distributed.